 Myriad’s stock has performed pretty well in the past few weeks, partly because of a good earnings report last week (transcript here) that was largely due to the company’s increasing orders for cancer tests, particularly breast cancer.

-Mampilly’s teaser ad is dated July, so that means he likely started recommending it when the stock was somewhere in the $24-25 range, before that good earnings report boosted the shares a bit last week, but after a series of good news events had helped the stock recover from the recent lows.
-It was a $1.5 billion stock a couple months ago, it is currently a $2.3 billion stock as of late September.
+Mampilly’s teaser ad was originally dated July (it no longer carries a date), so that means he likely started recommending it when the stock was somewhere in the $24-25 range, before that good earnings report boosted the shares a bit in September, but after a series of good news events had helped the stock recover from the recent lows.
+It was a $1.5 billion stock in the Summer, it is currently a $2.2 billion stock.